Discussion Paper On Regulatory Modernization For Air Transportation

 All submissions will be considered public documents and will be posted on the Agency's website in the official language in which it was submitted, along with your name or that of the organization represented.
 We encourage you to review the information and to submit responses to the key questions highlighted in this document.

 Consultations on air transportation will be completed by summer 2017.
-What we hear will help the Agency prepare a summary document and draft updated regulations by the end of 2017, for implementation in 2018.
+What we hear will help the Agency prepare a summary document and draft updated regulations by the end of 2018, for implementation in 2018 or 2019.

 Annex A: Guides and tools